 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 SubscriptionVersion Conflict: No Conflict Resolution

 This scenario shows the action taken at the NPAC SMS when service providers do not reach a conflict resolution.